Chart Color Schemes

 Warrandyte - Wonga Park hosts an older demographic, ranking in the top quartile nationwide

-The median age in Warrandyte - Wonga Park is 46 years, notably higher than Greater Melbourne's average of 37 years and also above Australia's median age of 38 years.
-The 55-64 cohort makes up 16.1% of the local population, which is significantly higher than the Greater Melbourne average, while the 25-34 age group constitutes only 5.8%, indicating an under-representation compared to the city's average.
-Between the 2021 Census and the present day, the 75-84 age group has increased from 5.2% to 7.0% of the population, while the 15-24 cohort has risen from 15.7% to 17.5%.
-Conversely, the 45-54 age group has decreased from 17.2% to 14.8%.
-By 2041, significant demographic changes are projected for Warrandyte - Wonga Park.
-The population of those aged 85 and above is expected to surge dramatically, growing by 320 people (114%) from 281 to 602.
-This aging population trend is evident, with those aged 65 and above accounting for 96% of the projected growth.
+The median age in Warrandyte - Wonga Park is 46 years, which is notably higher than Greater Melbourne's average of 37 years and also exceeds the Australian median of 38 years.
+Compared to the Greater Melbourne average, the 55-64 age cohort is over-represented in Warrandyte-Wonga Park at 16.1%, while the 25-34 age group is under-represented at 5.8%.
+Between the 2021 Census and the present day, the population aged 75 to 84 has grown from 5.2% to 7.0%, and the 15 to 24 age group has increased from 15.7% to 17.5%.
+Conversely, the 45 to 54 age cohort has declined from 17.2% to 14.8%.
+Population forecasts for 2041 indicate significant demographic changes in Warrandyte-Wonga Park, with the 85+ age group projected to increase by 320 people (114%) from 281 to 602.
+The aging population trend is evident, with those aged 65 and above comprising 96% of projected growth.
 Conversely, the 55-64 and 45-54 age cohorts are expected to experience population declines.